See Electronic/Online Submissions (only available from some Councils) for further information.

-MBIE have developed a list of FAQs so that the answers to common questions can be shared openly.
+MBIE has developed a list of FAQs so that the answers to common questions can be shared openly.
 These FAQs are continuously updated as part of our ongoing monitoring of the implementation.
 The FAQs are split into the following sections:

 Record of Work (ROW)

 At the completion of the construction project, a Record of Work (form) must be provided by all licensed building practitioners who carried out or supervised any work that is restricted building work.
 For further information, refer to ROW process rules (MBIE) and Licensed Building Practitioner page.

 Re-siting a Building

 If you are thinking about moving a new or second-hand house/building onto a section you need to involve the Building Control team at your local Council right from the start.
 If you are going to re-site a new building make sure that it has a building consent and that a code compliance certificate was issued in the district where it was built.
 If it is built in New Zealand then it must comply with New Zealand building law.
 If it is a second-hand building, the building may need to be inspected to see if it meets the Councils requirements and whether or not it is structurally sound.
 For more information about building consents and re-siting a building see Demolition, Removal or Re-siting.
-Note: a Resource consent may e required.
+Note: A Resource consent may be required.

 Resource Management Act 1991

-The Resource Management Act 1991, often called the RMA, is the main piece of legislation that sets out how New Zealand’s environment should be managed.
-The Act’s purpose is to promote the sustainable management of natural and physical resources.
+The Resource Management Act 1991, often called the RMA, is the main piece of legislation that sets out how New Zealand’s natural and physical resources should be managed.
 The Act is based on the idea of the sustainable management achieved by the requirement for Territorial Authorities to prepare plans to help them manage the environment in their area.
-It is these plans (District and Regional Plans) that tell people what they can or cannot do with land on which they are building.
+It is these District and Regional Plans that tell people what they can or cannot do with the land on which they are building.
 You can read the RMA on the New Zealand Legislation website.